tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 His body contorted and snapped, shivering.
 His mouth opened, I could see inside it, a gasping hole that was blacker then night, as blue and white lightning came in flashes.
 And for once, I didn't let my hand off the lever, not until this monster's hair stood on end.

 When it was done a few people clapped.
-But it was Eddie I noticed first.
-He was looking at me, his eyes wide and telling, for he knew better than most what I had done, and exactly how I was feeling.
+But it was Eddie, whom I noticed first.
+He was looking straight at me, his eyes wide and telling, for he knew better than most what I had done, and exactly how I was feeling.
 How a killer only seemed to spread his madness from one person to the next, even in the end.

 Before anyone could move.